Self-Concordant Perturbations for Linear Bandits: From Self-Concordant Regularization to Self-Concordant Perturbations

-The \emph{Self-Concordant Regularization in Bandits Learning} (SCRiBLe) algorithm, introduced by \citet{abernethy12}, can be described as a particular algorithm in the Bandit-GBPA framework.
-Concretely, an instance of SCRiBLe is defined by a $\vartheta$-self-concordant barrier $\calr$ on $K$, with $\vartheta\geq 0$ and a learning rate $\eta>0$.
-Its potential is given by $\Phi=(\tfrac{1}{\eta}\calr)^*$.
-For $x_t\in K$, The sampling distribution $S(x_t)$ is defined as the uniform distribution over the set of the $2d$ poles of the Dikin ellipsoid $W(x_t)$, defined as
+The \emph{Self-Concordant Regularization in Bandits Learning} (\scrible) algorithm, introduced by \citet{abernethy12}, can be described as a particular algorithm in the \BanditsGBPA\space framework.
+It is defined by a $\vartheta$-self-concordant barrier $\calr$ on $K$ and a learning rate $\eta>0$.
+Then, its potential is given by $\Phi=(\tfrac{1}{\eta}\calr)^*$ and given $x_t\in K$, the sampling distribution $S(x_t)$ is defined as the uniform distribution over the $2d$ poles of the Dikin ellipsoid $W(x_t)$.